TheoAcker12/accessibility-content-testing/_episodes/links.md

 ## Empty Links

-An empty link (or button) is defined as one that does not have any text content.
-Screen reader users would know the link exists (hopefully), but would not have any idea where it would take them, since there would be no link text for the screen reader to give them.
-WAVE will indicate such links with either an _Empty link_ error or a _Linked image missing alternative text_ error.
+An empty link is defined as a link that does not have any text content.
+Screen reader users would (hopefully) know the link exists, but would not have any idea where it would take them, since there would be no link text for the screen reader to pass on.
+WAVE will indicate such links with either an **Empty link** error or a **Linked image missing alternative text** error.

 On the [sample page](https://accessibility.oucreate.com/samples/sample) (the same one we have been using), we can find examples of both these errors.

-Clicking the _Empty link_ error takes us to an icon (from the page, not produced by WAVE).
-Hovering over this icon gives us some more information, but title text (also sometimes called hover text) is not the same as link text.
-This is completely insufficient: Link text must be provided for this link.
+Clicking the **Empty link** error takes us to an icon.
+Hovering over the icon reveals title text (also sometimes called hover text) that states: "Links section".
+This text may be presented to screen readers, but real link text is needed for full accessibility.

-The _Linked image missing alternative text_ is a similar situation.
-The only real difference between these two errors is that one means an image is used in the link, and one means that an image is not used.
-The "i" icon on the sample page is not an image, but rather a special font character.
+The **Linked image missing alternative text** is a similar situation.
+The only real difference between these two errors is that this time an image is used for the link (the "i" icon on the sample page is a special font character, not an image).

-For our purposes, Empty link is a much harder problem to fix than Linked image missing alternative text.
-If the link is an image, any reasonable content management system will provide a method for adding alt text so we can indicate where the link goes.
-Without an image, however, we may have to find more creative ways to add visually hidden text, or we may have to add visible text.
+For our purposes, **Empty link** is a much harder problem to fix than **Linked image missing alternative text**.
+If the link is an image, any reasonable content management system will provide a method for adding alt text so we should be able to indicate where the link goes with little trouble.
+Without an image, however, we may have to find more creative ways to add visually hidden text, or we may have to add visible text to the link.

 WAVE will also alert us of any empty buttons it finds, which will generally have the same considerations as empty links.

 > ## Exercise: Fixing Empty Links
 >
-> Which of the following are accessible ways to fix the _Empty link_ error?
+> Which of the following are accessible ways to fix the **Empty link** error?
 >
 > 1. Remove the element entirely or make it no longer a link.
 > 2. Hide the element from assistive technology (using `aria-hidden="true"`) so that the empty link is ignored.